 Kentucky Clinical Trials Laboratory

-Dr. Jortani is a Professor of Pathology and Laboratory Medicine at University of Louisville School of Medicine.
-He is a board certified clinical chemist and a practicing toxicologist.
-He is an Associate Director of University of Louisville’s Clinical Chemistry and Toxicology Laboratory.
+Dr. Jortani is a Professor of Pathology and Laboratory Medicine at the University of Louisville School of Medicine.
+He is a board-certified clinical chemist and a practicing toxicologist.
+He is an Associate Director of the University of Louisville’s Clinical Chemistry and Toxicology Laboratory.
 He has served as a representative of several national organizations in the area of laboratory medicine such as the American Association for Clinical Chemistry (AACC), American Board for Clinical Chemistry (ABCC) and the Commission on Accreditation in Clinical Chemistry (ComACC).

 Dr. Jortani is also one of the leaders in the field of pharmacogenetics specifically focusing on personalized pain management and PGx-guided forensic toxicology investigations and pain management.
 As a liaison representing the AACC to the College of American Pathologists, he co-founded the first proficiency testing materials in the area of clinical pharmacogenetics.
 His efforts by participating in the writing of the Laboratory Medicine Practice Guidelines in Pharmacogenetics and his directing of clinical trials in this area will contribute to substantial advancement in this area.

 University of Louisville School of Medicine, Department of Pathology & Laboratory

 Saeed A. Jortani Ph.D., DABCC

 Lavasanifar, Afsaneh & N. Sharp, Cierra & Korte, Erik & Yin, Tyler & Hossainijad, Keivan & A. Jortani, Saeed.

 Hossainijad, Keivan & Yin, Tyler & T. Gaskins, Jeremy & L. Bailan, James & A. Jortani, Saeed.